 US wheat farmers face bleak crop economics as grain oversupply hits

-Profit is growing further out of reach for U.S. wheat farmers due to the challenges posed by a grain oversupply in the agricultural market.
+Profit is growing further out of reach for U.S. wheat farmers due to the challenges posed by a grain oversupply in the agricultural market, as highlighted in a recent Reuters report.
 The current state of the U.S. wheat market is causing significant economic difficulties for farmers, with prices at their lowest in nearly four years.
 Despite their best efforts, many farmers do not expect to break even in 2024 as global supply remains ample and costs such as equipment and transport remain high.

 Impact of Grain Oversupply on US Wheat Farmers